xujuren/SocialMediaCat/app/Documents/To-do list.md

 Pls Add/update items and Bugs
 Add your **Name** to the items (except =your original tasks) to avoid crash     (and also remove/update status)

-- If something cannot be fixed, can add to "list of known bugs" in report on Thu/Fri
+- If something cannot be fixed or don't want to fix it, can add to "list of known bugs" in report on Thu/Fri

 _**URGENT + Fundamental**_